 The first subplot focuses on the opening teaser’s temple, which houses marble carvings of the titular gathering: a group of nomads who seem to appear before every great tragedy in human history.
 The bigwigs at the Vatican entrust Dr Simon Kirkman (Stephen Dillane) with the archeological dig, hoping that his scientific objectivity will quell their worst fears about God, His wrath, and the illusion of free will.
 It’s interesting to see a Hollywood flick portray the heads of the Catholic Church as well-meaning liars rather than sanctimonious bastards.
 At the end of the day, they still grossly misinterpret the message of Christ, but their mistake doesn’t stem from corruption so much as a misguided sense of leadership that inadvertently deters personal responsibility.

 The second storyline in The Gathering follows Cassie (Christina Ricci), an American amnesiac plagued with visions of death and suffering.
-She soon finds herself embroiled in a low-rent terrorist plot that I’m sure looked more impressive on the page, but there’s only so much you can do with a budget of eighteen million dollars.
+She soon finds herself embroiled in a low-rent terrorist plot that I’m sure looked more impressive on the page, but there’s only so much you can do with a budget of $18 million.
 Incidentally, the villain of this storyline was abused as a child by the local clergy.
 I admit to having grown weary of the old “pedophile priest” stock plot, but here it serves a wider thematic scheme about organised religion and personal accountability.
 Plus, Christina Ricci sells the whole thing beautifully.
 She really is an underrated actress.

 As I mentioned, the two threads don’t come together as seamlessly as I would’ve liked, but then theological thrillers aren’t about plot mechanics.
 They pertain to mythological ideals, spiritual crises, and the role faith plays in our lives for better or for worse.
 Sure, you could scoff at the notion of a Christian monument being raised in England around the same time Christ was being crucified right outside of Bethlehem or nitpick the presence of the gathering at the site of a car bomb just as the Iraq war was starting.
 I, for one, prefer to celebrate The Gathering for presenting sensible characters trying to make sense of complex moral issues.